unicolored/jekyll-meilisearch/README.md

 - Push to RubyGems: gem push jekyll-meilisearch-x.x.x.gem

 ## License
 This project is licensed under the MIT License.
-See LICENSE.txt for details.

 ## Contributing
 Feel free to open issues or submit pull requests on GitHub.

-## Credits
-Developed by @unicolored.
-Powered by xAI.